ADC3680 - Low dose, once-daily oral CRTh2 antagonist

 as a low dose, once daily oral CRTh2 antagonist suitable for use as a well-tolerated controller therapy in asthma.

-Pulmagen believes that ADC3680 is the only truly low dose, once daily, compound in clinical development and is positioned to be ‘best in class’ with the potential to be first to market.
-The efficacy of ADC3680 is currently being studied in a global Phase II clinical study in both the US and Europe [ClinicalTrials.Gov].
+Pulmagen believes that ADC3680 is the only truly low dose (< 10 mg), once daily, CRTh2 antagonist in clinical development and is positioned to be ‘best in class’ with the potential to be first to market.

-Pulmagen has recently signed an exclusive licensing agreement granting Teijin Pharma the rights to develop, manufacture and market ADC3680 in Japan.
+In 2012, Pulmagen signed an exclusive licensing agreement granting Teijin Pharma the rights to develop, manufacture and market ADC3680 in Japan.

 |Pulmagen believes that CRTh2 antagonists have a role to play across the complete spectrum of Asthma disease severity both as a standalone therapy and also as a fixed dose combination with other established once-daily oral therapies, specifically, montelukast.|